kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

         inOrder(current.get());
     }

-4.If stack is empty and currentNode is also null then we are done with it

 Initally, if  ``current`` is not null, it's left children are pushed onto the stack until a null child is encountered.
 This corresponds to the first two lines of the recursive algorithm